-Getting your (free, for a short time!)
-Strengths Profile
+Getting your Strengths Profile

-I know that once you start on the strengths journey, you’ll never look at yourself (or other people) the same way again!
+I know that once you start on your strengths journey, you’ll never look at yourself (or other people) the same way again!
 It really is a transformative tool and I’m excited to share it with you, so that you can experience the results for yourself.